 May be added to Student Budget upon submission of appropriate written documentation to the Financial Aid Office.

-Disabled Student Expenses
+Increased Medical and/or Disabled Student Expenses

 Ohlone College most often meets a student's need with a combination of grant and self-help aid.
 Self-help aid consists of Federal Work-Study or a Federal Direct Loan (if requested).